comit-network/create-comit-app/create/new_project/examples/btc_eth/README.md

-# Example for swapping Bitcoin for Ether (separate processes)
+# Example for swapping Bitcoin for Ether

 An example project that shows how to swap Bitcoin for Ether with COMIT.